nishadjamaldeen/andromeda-backend/README.md

 node backend/src/index.js
 ```

-For development, naviagte to `backend/src/` and utilize `nodemon` (can be installed via `npm install nodemon` - more information available at https://nodemon.io/).
+For development, navigate to `backend/src/` and utilize `nodemon` (can be installed via `npm install nodemon` - more information available at https://nodemon.io/).
+The `packages.json` also outlines the currently compatible versions of the modules required, as well as the latest version of node.js - which can be downloaded from https://nodejs.org/en/.

 ### File directory
 ```